Technically, he began writing in The '80s; but he was in grad school at the time, so it doesn't count.

 - Nameless Narrative: Most of the stories in Brief Interviews With Hideous Men

-- Unintentional Period Piece/Zeerust: Most of his work can be pretty definitely placed in The Nineties.
-Even Infinite Jest, which was supposed to take place Twenty Minutes into the Future (probably around the new tens), manages to have this going.
+- Unintentional Period Piece/Zeerust: Most of his work can be pretty definitely placed in The '90s.
+Even Infinite Jest, which was supposed to take place 20 Minutes into the Future (probably around The New '10s), manages to have this going.